 - In the middle, the selected sequence is shown.
 This is the central area for defining how the cloning should be performed.
 This is explained in details below.

 - At the bottom, there is a panel where the selection of fragments and target vector is performed (see elaboration below).

-There are essentially three ways of performing cloning in the Biomedical Genomics Workbench.
-The first is the most straight-forward approach, which is based on a simple model of selecting restriction sites for cutting out one or more fragments and defining how to open the vector to insert the fragments.
-This is described as The cloning workflow.
+There are essentially three ways of performing cloning in the CLC Genomics Workbench.
+The first is the most straight-forward approach which is based on a simple model of selecting restriction sites for cutting out one or more fragments and defining how to open the vector to insert the fragments.
+This is described as The cloning work flow.
 The second approach is unguided and more flexible and allows you to manually cut, copy, insert and replace parts of the sequences.
 This approach is described under Manual cloning.
-Finally, the Biomedical Genomics Workbench also supports Gateway cloning.
+Finally, the CLC Genomics Workbench also supports Gateway cloning.